dvoeverything/dvoeverything/README.md

 ## 💫 About Me

-👋 **Hi, I'm Devotion** — an entrepreneurial engineer turning deep‑tech ideas into real‑world impact at the intersection of embedded AI, IoT, and STEM education.
+👋 **Hi, I'm Devotion** — an entrepreneurial engineer turning deep‑tech ideas into real‑world impact at the intersection of embedded AI, and IoT.

 🔭 **Working on:** Edge‑ML voice assistant for Raspberry Pi • AI‑generated STEAM kit subscription platform • ROS‑based poultry monitor.